Anandvp92/Resume/Readme.txt

 # My Resume

 Welcome to the repository hosting my resume using GitHub Pages.
-This resume is built with Bootstrap for styling and layout, incorporating JavaScript for dynamic elements, and using HTML and CSS for content and presentation.
+This repository serves as a platform to showcase my professional experience, skills, and achievements.

 ## Access My Resume